semanuravsar/SIGHT/README.md

 # SIGHT
 A repository for the Ad-Hoc Comm.
-Project of SIGHT.
+Project of SIGHT company.